IanFinlayson/exploring-cs/chapter05.md

 print("Bye bye!")
 ```

-Here Python will be confused because it doesn\'t know what to do with
+Here Python will be confused because it doesn't know what to do with
 the second message.
 Is it part of the if block or not?

 5.4 Comparisons